Chicana literature: La Malinche

-Certain contemporary Chicana writers have taken on La Malinche, re-writing her story as one of a woman who had little choice in her role as Cortes' interpreter (she was sold to him as a slave), and who served as a "mediator between the Spanish and indigenous peoples."
+Certain contemporary Chicana writers have taken on La Malinche, re-writing her story as one of a woman who had little choice in her role as Cortés's interpreter (she was sold to him as a slave), and who served as a "mediator between the Spanish and indigenous peoples."
 Chicana writers have taken the initiative to share Dona Marina's story from her perspective.
 In some Chicana literature, La Malinche is seen as the cultural mother.
-La Malinche resembles Chicanas as she too was not only in two countries but also had two cultures' influence.
+La Malinche resembles Chicanas, as she, too, was not only in two countries but also had the influence of two cultures.
 La Malinche was, however, not a slave of the Spaniards and ended up being one of the wealthiest and most powerful people in colonial Mexico.

 La Llorona

 The weeping woman: The folkloric legend of La Llorona is a story that has many variants.
 Generally, the story involves a woman who is scorned by a lover and in a fit of insanity or revenge, drowns her own children.
-Afterward, she is condemned to wander the earth, mourning her children typically haunting by riversides.
-La Llorona because she can be heard crying loudly in the night, lamenting her lost children.
+Afterward, she is condemned to wander the earth, mourning her children, typically haunting by riversides.
+She is called La Llorona ("the weeping woman"), because she can be heard crying, loudly, in the night, lamenting her lost children.